 The next morning, we set off early with a prayer on the lips and everyones wishes ringing in our ears, as if we were off to war.
 A few hundred metres into the core area, we have our first big-cat encounter, graceful leopard.

 Leopards are known for being shy creatures, zipping back into the bushes at the first sign of humans.
 But this one struts up and down for the cameras for a good couple of minutes before crossing the path.
-Turns out, this one is a collarwalaa big cat with a radio collar fitted on its neck for the purpose of monitoring its movementand quite used to human presence.
+Turns out, this one is a collarwala big cat with a radio collar fitted on its neck for the purpose of monitoring its movement and quite used to human presence.

 The best way to reach Tadoba is to take a flight or train to Nagpur and hire a taxi for the 100-km, two-hour drive to Kolara Gate (closest to Nagpur).
-Cabs can be hired from the airport or arranged by the hotel one-way fares start from
+Cabs can be hired from the airport or arranged by the hotel.
+One-way fares start from 3,500.
+There are other gates like Mohurli and Zari that are located far from Kolara.

-Svasara Jungle Lodge is a charming boutique property spread over 10 acres of forestland, with 12 suites.
-(Tariff per person per night starts from 13,000, inclusive of all meals, taxes and two shared safaris svasararesorts.com)
+Svasara Jungle Lodge is a charming boutique property spread over 10 acres of forestland, with 15 suites.
+(Tariff for two per night starts from 18,500, inclusive of all meals and taxes).
+Safari bookings per availability, inform the reservation team early on about your preferences.

-TATR usually stays open through the year, even during the monsoon season (but with fewer routes open to tourists).
+The reserve core remains open from October 1st till June 30th.
+The buffer zones (nearly 17 gates) remain open through the monsoon as well.
 The most comfortable time to visit is during the cooler months from October to March, but tiger sightings are best in the unbearably hot summer months between April and June.
-See mahatadobatiger.com.